supercharge/docs/middleware.md

 ## Introduction
-Middleware are an essential mechanism in your application to filter HTTP requests.
+Middlewares are an essential mechanism in your application to filter HTTP requests.
 A common example is an authentication middleware letting requests proceed the request lifecycle which meet the authentication requirements.
 In contrast, a request that is unauthenticated will be redirected to the login screen.

 Based on certain conditions, requests may proceed or terminate early in the request lifecycle.